diyefi/Puma-HowTo/doc/spin1/pcb_bake.md

 *BAKING DETAILS COMING SOON...*
 /-- 337x260 img/reflow/IMG_0380.JPG "" Before bake --/
 /-- 337x260 img/reflow/IMG_0382.JPG "" Weeee into the oven weeeee go! --/
-/-- 337x260 img/reflow/IMG_0383.JPG "" Man it's hot in here 181&deg; the reflow process has begun --/
+/-- 337x260 img/reflow/IMG_0383.JPG "" Man it's HOT HOT HOT in here!
+181&deg; the reflow process has begun --/
-/-- 337x260 img/reflow/IMG_0389.JPG "" Time to cool down. **note** the three PCB have been assembled differently.
+/-- 337x260 img/reflow/IMG_0389.JPG "" Time to cool down.

+**note :** the three PCB have been assembled differently.

 - Left : Partial shipped PCB with On-board sensors and USB connector removed for mini USB mod.
 - Center : Blank PCB (I forgot to bring the MCU and FTDI chip along with me, so those are missing, will be put on next).
 - Right : Partial shipped PCB with setup for off-board (OEM) sensors.
 --/

 #### AFTER BAKING INSPECTION ####

 - Check the entire PCB for Solder bridges, especially on MCU, U20, U29, U30
 - Examine the new solder joints for dryness, this is normally depicted by dull looking solder, it all should be rather shinny.
+- Clear any solder beads that may have formed on the PCB, this can easily be performed by using a tooth brush and giving the PCB a quick and careful scrub.

 #### AFTER BAKING TESTING ####